History Files

 1765 - 1768

 The Burmese again invade the city of Ayutthaya and, this time, they succeed in taking it.
-However, after two years the Burmese find they cannot hold onto the kingdom in the face of attacks by General Phaya Taksin and they withdraw, leaving Siam in a power vacuum.
+However, after two years the Burmese find they cannot hold onto the kingdom in the face of attacks by General Phaya Taksin and they withdraw, leaving the Thai territories in a power vacuum.
+The city of Ayyuthaya never regains its prominence.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.